zingale/phy504/_sources/debugging.rst.txt

    There is *more than one bug*.

-When we run this with 10 intervals, we get a result of ``0`` -- that's clearly not correct!
+When we run this with 10 intervals, we get a result of ``0``---that's clearly not correct!

 We want to learn how to use a debugger to help us locate any issues.